cardano-foundation/CIPs/CIP-xxxxx/README.md

 Additionally, apps need to be able to submit a transaction to the wallet for signing in an asynchronous manner, as gathering of signatures can take a long time and each wallet provider will have its own way of handling this process.

-Finally, the `signTx()` and `signData()` endpoints will have to be disabled when using this extension since they are not compatible with native-script-based addresses.
+Finally, the `signData()` endpoints will have to be disabled when using this extension since they are not compatible with Plutus-based addresses.

-## Rationale for the required data

-- Script descriptor: Any transaction consuming a UTxO from a native-script-based address must attach the corresponding script.
-- Script Requirements list:
-    -- dApps need to know the scriptContext under which the transaction will be validated.
-    -- dApps need to know the collateral donator to attack the collateral to the transaction.
-    -- dApps need to know the Datum of the Utxos that it will be consuming.
-    -- dApps need to know the Redeemers that will be used in the transaction.
-- Change Datum
-    -- dApps need to know the Datum that will be used as the change output for the transaction.
-This is mandatory for wallets based on Plutus V2 and before, as the change output must contain a datum to be valid and spendable.

-### Additional API Endpoints
+### V2 Additional API Endpoints

 #### api.getScriptRequirements: Promise<ScriptRequirement[]>